 Allied Health: A top industry for cybercrime The "double whammy" of being a small business and working in the healthcare industry could put your Allied Health clients at greater risk than most.
 SMEs are a favourite target of hackers-one study found that 43% of cyberattacks are aimed at small businesses1.
 Then there's the healthcare factor.
-Cyberattacks on this industry rose by 33% during FY22-232, making it one of the most attacked in Australia.
-Key Threats for Allied Health Providers - Ransomware Hackers use ransomware to hold vital data hostage until a ransom is paid.
+The healthcare industry was the most targeted sector in Australia during 20242 Key Threats for Allied Health Providers - Ransomware Hackers use ransomware to hold vital data hostage until a ransom is paid.
 This can leave patient records unreachable and bring operations to a standstill. - Phishing Deceptive emails, texts and phone calls can trick healthcare providers into revealing sensitive information or making payments to fraudulent accounts, a scam that can go undetected for days or weeks. - Human error Human error, such as emailing sensitive info to the wrong address, could result in fines, penalties or notification obligations for healthcare providers.
-Human error accounted for 30% of data breaches in Australia in the second half of 20233.
+Human error accounted for 30% of data breaches in Australia in the first half of 20243.